ansys/pyansys-dev-guide/doc/source/coding_style/pep8_best_practices.rst

            """This method should only be called from ``MyClass``.

-           Protected methods can be called from inherited classes, unlike private methods, which names are "mangled" to avoid these methods from being called from inherited classes.
+           Protected methods can be called from inherited classes, unlike private methods, which names are 'mangled' to avoid these methods from being called from inherited classes.

            """